prince411014/DevOps-Take-Home-Automated-Kubernetes-Deployment/README.md

 kubectl get ingress

-Visit the EXTERNAL-IP or DNS in your browser to see the “Hello, World” response.
+Visit the EXTERNAL-IP or DNS in browser to see the “Hello, World” response.

 👨‍💻 Author Declaration